mnsavag/piko-client-react/README.md

 #### Create Championship Page

 Here you can create your survey.
-Available image formats: png/jpg/jpeg.
+Available image format: png/jpg/jpeg.

 At the moment the editor preview does not correspond to the real preview.
 ​